We work on 6 main principles:

 At The Happy Homestead community is a big part of our ethos.
 We aim to be like one big family.
 Practitioners will always be on hand to support children, offer cuddles and kindness.
 We aim to encourage each child to flourish socially by making sure every child is happy and involved in something of their choosing.
 We also offer opportunities for small group times to give children more focused attention and to make sure everyone is able to express themselves.

-We have community reflection sessions at the end of each day where the children can discuss what they have learned and achieved during the day.
-This encourages shared learning and encourages children to reflect on their day.
+We have community reflection sessions each day where the children can discuss what they have learned and achieved.
+This encourages shared learning and encourages children to reflect on their experiences.
 We congratulate each other on their achievements to encourage the encourage children to be as happy when other children succeed as when they do.
 This is the foundation for a community that shares and cares for each other.

 Principle 3: Freedom and Individuality of Learning